Evaluations and Research Papers:

 - Research article: How media portrayals of suffering influence helping behavior: The role of solvability frames.
 (2019).
 With S. Dilliplane.
 Journal of Media Psychology.

-This paper describes an online experiment designed to test whether framing media portrayals of distant crises as “solvable,” by including concrete information about ways to address the problem, moves viewers to help more than framing crises as tragic and unsolvable.
+This paper describes a research project that is part of my effort to build theory on the role of communication about development in promoting development outcomes.
+An online experiment was designed to test whether framing media portrayals of distant crises as “solvable,” by including concrete information about ways to address the problem, moves viewers to help more than framing crises as tragic and unsolvable.
 The common wisdom in the psychology literature on helping behavior is that sympathy is what drives action, not statistics and facts (which often in fact drive down helping behavior).
 We found that solvable frames were just as effective as unsolvable frames at promoting helping behavior, but that the prior influenced viewers through rationality, while the latter influenced by increasing sympathy.

 Access the survey used for this experiment here.